Consultant & Independent Contractor Agreements

 • Workers Who Qualify as Independent Contractors

-• State Rules for Determining IC Status
+• Special State Rules for Determining IC Status

 3. Working as a Consultant or Independent Contractor